Privacy concerns with Facebook: Employer-employee privacy issues

 In an effort to surveil the personal lives of current, or prospective, employees, some employers have asked employees to disclose their Facebook login information.
 This has resulted in the passing of a bill in New Jersey making it illegal for employers to ask potential or current employees for access to their Facebook accounts.
 Although the U.S. government has yet to pass a national law protecting prospective employees and their social networking sites, from employers, the fourth amendment of the US constitution can protect prospective employees in specific situations.
 Many companies examine Facebook profiles of job candidates looking for reasons to not hire them.
 Because of this, many employees feel like their online social media rights and privacy are being violated.
 In addition, employees begin to make performative profiles where they purposefully portray themselves as professional and have desired personality traits.
 According to a survey of hiring managers by CareerBuilder.com, the most common deal breakers they found on Facebook profiles include references to drinking, poor communication skills, inappropriate photos, and lying about skills and/or qualifications.

-Facebook requires employees and contractors working for them to give permission for Facebook to access their personal profiles, including friend requests and personal messages.